-A. The parent/guardian will be notified that the district or the parent/guardian may invite others who have knowledge or special expertise of the student; and
+C. The parent/guardian will be notified that the district or the parent/guardian may invite others who have knowledge or special expertise of the student; and

-B. The meetings will be scheduled at a mutually agreeable time and place.
+D. The meetings will be scheduled at a mutually agreeable time and place.

 The staff person responsible for inviting the parent/guardian to meetings will keep documentation of the information provided and the methods used to notify the parent/guardian of the meeting.
-The district may proceed with the IEP or placement meeting if the district is not able to convince the parent/guardian to attend.
+The district may proceed with a meeting if the district is not able to convince the parent/guardian to attend.
 In this case, the district will document its attempts to arrange the meeting.
 This documentation will include records of telephone calls and the results, copies of correspondence sent to the parent and/or other means used to contact the parent/guardian.

 This documentation will be kept in the student’s Special Education file.
 The student’s case manager (lead Special Education teacher or service provider) is responsible for notification, form use and other arrangements.)